 |Cultural Diversity in the United States||

 The Liberal Education Subcommittee is charged with overseeing the campus’ Liberal Education Program.
 The Liberal Education Subcommittee works with other educational committees to review and strive toward continuous improvement of Liberal Education at UMD.
 The subcommittee will report to as well as act on behalf of the Faculty Senate.

-Membership consists of 10 elected voting members: 2 faculty members from each college (CAHSS, CEHSP, LSBE, SCSE), 1 staff, and 1 student; and 2 ex-officio non-voting members: 1 academic advisor from one of the five colleges and the Associate Vice Chancellor for Undergraduate Education.
+Membership consists of 10 elected voting members: 2 faculty members from each college (CAHSS, CEHSP, LSBE, SCSE), 1 staff, and 1 student; plus 2 ex-officio non-voting members: 1 academic advisor from one of the four colleges and the Associate Vice Chancellor for Undergraduate Education.
 The current Subcommittee membership includes: